karankumbhar47/NandToTetris/HackAssembler/README.md

 - **JUnit**: For unit testing.

 ## Installation
-To install Maven in your system use following command
+To install Maven in your system, use the following command
 ```bash
 sudo apt install maven
 ```